Skip links

 Coño

-A Spanish swear word widely used in Spain and the Caribbean (Cuba, Dominican Republic, and Puerto Rico).
+A Spanish curse word widely used in Spain and the Caribbean (Cuba, Dominican Republic, and Puerto Rico).
 It literally refers to female genitalia, but the term comes with a variety of meanings and connotations depending on the context in which they are applied.
 Venezuelans use it to spice up their phrases, to express surprise, frustration, admiration or in a derogatory way, for example:

 • Coño, ¡qué sorpresa!: Damn, what a surprise!